QuentinCG/Discord-Bot-Linux-Monitor-Python-Library/README.md

 ## List of Discord commands:

-### Public and private discord channel commands (info are not the same if you ask it in private or public channel, all info are displayed in private channel):
+### Public and private discord channel commands
+Displayed infos are not the same if you do the command in private or public channel (all info are displayed in private channel, some are hidden from public channels)

  - `/usage`: 📊 View disk space, CPU, RAM, ... 📊
  <img src="https://raw.githubusercontent.com/QuentinCG/Discord-Bot-Linux-Monitor-Python-Library/master/example/usage.jpg" height="400">